neurodata/m2g/docs/pipeline/diffusion.rst

 .. contents:: Table of Contents

-Here we take a deep-dive into each of the modules of the `NDMG-d` pipeline.
+Here we take a deep-dive into the modules of the `NDMG-d` pipeline.
 We will explain algorithm and parameter choices that were implemented at each step and the justification for why they were used over alternatives.

 Output Summary Table